influx6/relay/readme.md

     home.BindSocket("get post put","/socket",func(soc *relay.SocketWorker){
       //Strategy two:
-      //for a more chat like experience use for websocket, apart from rolling out your own registration and broadcast units, you can use the relay.SocketHub which takes each socket,registers and automatically receives messages and calls a supplied callback and provides a distribution function that excludes a supplied socket hub.AddConnection(soc)
+      //for a more chat like experience use for websocket, apart
+      //from rolling out your own registration and broadcast units,
+      //you can use the relay.SocketHub which takes each socket,registers
+      //and automatically receives messages and calls a supplied callback
+      //and provides a distribution function that excludes a supplied socket hub.AddConnection(soc)
     },nil) // => returns a http port